About » Water Planning

 Basin Planning Branch Chief: Ian McMillian

 This branch is responsible for the water quality and water quantity planning, performs water resources investigations on management issues and water yields for reservoirs and river basins statewide, is the Department's lead in hydropower relicensing, and provides support to the EMC and the Water Allocation Committee.
 Staff works with a variety of stakeholders to develop river basin water resources plans for each of the 17 river basins in North Carolina.
+This branch is also responsible for water quality restorations under the Use Restoration Waters (URW) program.

 Water Resources Information Technology Branch Chief: Charles Theobald